zommiommy/mem_dbg-rs/README.md

 138 B ╰╴s
 ```

+The last output happens only on the nightly compiler with the `enum_padding`
+feature enabled.

 ## Caveats

 * We support out-of-the-box most basic types, and tuples up to size ten.
 The